xebialabs-community/xlr-devops-as-code-plugin/README.md

 ## Overview

 This plugin offers to apply yaml content to an XLDeploy server.
-The 'xl' command is run locally from the XLRelease Server
+!!! important The 'xl' command is run locally from the XLRelease Server

 ## Requirements